NC State loses Manny Bates to season-ending shoulder injury

 - Oops!Something went wrong.Please try again later.

-RALEIGH, N.C.
-(AP) North Carolina State big man Manny Bates is out for the season after suffering a shoulder injury in Tuesday's season-opening win against Bucknell, a huge early blow to Kevin Keatts' squad.
+RALEIGH, N.C.- North Carolina State big man Manny Bates is out for the season after suffering a shoulder injury in Tuesday’s season-opening win against Bucknell, a huge early blow to Kevin Keatts’ squad.

 The 6-foot-11 redshirt junior suffered a dislocated right shoulder in the opening minute of the 88-70 win as he extended his arm while chasing down a loose rebound.
 Bates immediately grabbed his arm, then walked directly off the court and to the tunnel.
 The school announced Bates’ status Friday.